FriendlyNeighborhoodShane/MinMicroG/README.md

 The things included in the `Standard` Edition zip are:
  - MicroG (GMSCore, GSFProxy, Maps APIv1) (from MicroG FDroid repo)
  - Google Play store (modded for IAPs by Setialpha)
- - UNLP backends (Dejá vu, LocalWiFi, Mozilla, Nominatim) (From FDroid repo)
+ - UNLP backends (Dejá vu, LocalGSM, LocalWiFi, Mozilla, Nominatim) (From FDroid repo)
- - UNLP LocalGSM backend (From @ploink 's fork)
  - AuroraDroid (From Whyorean's GitLab)
  - AuroraServices (From Whyorean's GitLab)
  - Swype libs for AOSP keyboard (From OpenGApps GitHub repo)